Safaris in Rwanda – Gorilla Trekking, Big Five & Primate Tours

 Volcanoes National Park — The Crown Jewel

 No safari in Rwanda is complete without Volcanoes National Park.
 Volcanoes National Park is the most famous place in Rwanda.
-It is home to mountain gorillas, and visitors can go gorilla trekking to see them in the wild.
+The park is home to rare mountain gorillas, and visitors have a chance to see them in their natural habitats.
 The park also has golden monkeys, beautiful forests, and volcanic mountains.
 If you love adventure, you can hike Mount Bisoke or visit Dian Fossey’s grave, the well-known scientist who worked to protect gorillas.

 Home to Rwanda’s famous mountain gorillas, Volcanoes National Park ranks among the top destinations in East Africa.
 Tourists driving here typically stay in Musanze, a welcoming gateway town with easy access to the park’s headquarters.
 Besides gorilla trekking, tourists often participate in golden monkey tracking or guided hikes around the park’s volcanic peaks.